 Areas of Expertise: Ethics in World Politics; Security and US Foreign Policy; Global Governance; Theories of International Relations; Reflexivity; Technology and War; Time and Space in IR

 This class equips students with the conceptual and theoretical tools to identify ethical dilemmas in global politics and foreign policy decisions, inquire into how ethics has been attended to, and consider how practices and traditions of ethics might be transformed.
-The issues we will examine include: development, foreign aid and global distributive justice; when and how to conduct war; human rights and humanitarian intervention; weapons of mass destruction, including nuclear weapons; non-state actors and violence; whistleblowing and individual responsibility; trauma and the challenges of societal healing; punishment and justice; and the role of technology and simulation in international conflict.
-In examining these issues we will be attentive to the relationship between power, interests, and normative beliefs.
+Issues we may examine include: development; foreign aid and global distributive justice; when and how to conduct war; human rights and humanitarian intervention; weapons of mass destruction, including nuclear weapons;

 whistleblowing and individual responsibility; collective trauma; punishment and justice; the role of technology in international conflict; and the politics and effects of climate change.
 In examining these

 issues we will be attentive to power and institutions, including colonialism, neocolonialism, and global governance.

 POL 270 Ethics and Agency: Aristotle, Arendt, and Foucault